 Go to top of page

-Steps to complete under Appendices 2-6
+Steps to complete under Appendices 2 to 6

 |1||Determine which appendices are applicable to your operation type based on the type of operations you are authorised to conduct, and decide which appendix, or appendices, you will work to.||CAAP 48-01 v3.1 (pdf 1.18 MB)|

 Develop content for your operations manual to ensure it has satisfactory procedures and limits (ie sleep opportunity provisions and delayed reporting time procedures) contained in the appendix or appendices you have chosen to work to.Your specified limits cannot be outside the limitations of the appendix or appendices.

 |3||Develop procedures to meet requirements for operations under multiple appendices.
-These procedures must manage flight crew member transitions between appendices, and meet the requirements of subsection 13 and subparagraph 15.2 (d) of CAO 48.1.||CAAP 48-01 Appendix B|
+These procedures must manage flight crew member transitions between appendices, and meet the requirements of subsection 13 and subparagraph 15.2 (d) of CAO 48.1.||Appendix B|

-|5||Develop procedures to meet requirements for fatigue risk management.
-The procedures must be appropriate to the size and operation of your organisation.||CAAP 48-01 Section 5|
+|4||Develop procedures to meet requirements for fatigue risk management.
+The procedures must be appropriate to the size and operation of your organisation.||Section 5 Appendix F|

-|6||Develop an initial and recurrent fatigue training and assessment program, taking into account the nature of the operations undertaken, the operational context and environment, and the limits that you have specified.
-You must also document a description of the training resources in your operations manual.||CAAP 48-01 Section 5.6|
+|5||Develop an initial and recurrent fatigue training and assessment program, taking into account the nature of the operations undertaken, the operational context and environment, and the limits that you have specified.
+You must also document a description of the training resources in your operations manual.||Section 5.6|

-Develop procedures to ensure compliance with general requirements set out in section 14 of CAO 48.1 Instrument 2013 (such as rostering systems and provision for meals).
+Develop procedures to ensure compliance with general requirements set out in section 14 of CAO 48.1 Instrument 2019 (such as rostering systems and provision for meals).

 If you are an existing AOC holder transitioning to the new rules please make sure that your operations manual addresses the requirements under each appendix and submit your operations manual amendment to your regional CASA office for review.

 Note: All limits and procedures must be documented in your operations manual.
 CASA must be satisfied that the limits and procedures in the operations manual are sufficient to reasonably ensure that pilots will not exceed safe levels of fatigue while operating an aircraft.